texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In Texas?

-Traffic misdemeanors are driving violations that are not as serious as traffic felonies.
-By Texas law, the highest penalty for a misdemeanor is a jail term for one year or a fine of $4,000, or both.
+Traffic misdemeanors are driving violations that are generally not as serious as traffic felonies.
+By Texas law, the highest penalty for a misdemeanor is a jail term for one year, a fine of $4,000, or both.
 And like felonies, misdemeanors remain on the offender’s criminal record.

 There are three categories of misdemeanors in the State of Texas.
 Each classification has a range of penalties.